NazrinUFO/VrcLovenseConnect/README.md

 Then simply launch the program after VRChat is open.

 ## Avatar Setup
 Your avatar requires a spherical Contact Receiver with "Proximity" mode.
-Set it up with any Contact Sender, whether it's a standard (hands, head...) or a custom one (sharing an unique name between your friends is a good idea).
+Set it up with any Contact Sender, whether it's a standard (hands, head...) or a custom one (sharing a name between your friends is a good idea).

 This Contact Receiver has to be "Local Only" and generate a parameter with the same name as in the config.json file ("LovenseHaptics" by default).
 Reminder that parameters are case-sensitive.